Agentic Much? Adoption of Coding Agents on GitHub: RQ4: evolution of adoption over time, and tool-specific adoption

 \figref{fig:organization-adoption} shows the evolution of adoption across the larger organization in our dataset over time.
 Note that the list is different from the top 20 organizations we had earlier, as this one focuses on the organizations with the most adoption.
 We once again use a two-sided ridgeline plot.

 We see that at the organization level, the adoption has a few distinct profiles.
-In particular some organizations, once they start to adopt coding agents, do so very quickly (\eg, Micronaut, Auth0), and in some cases, almost overnight (\eg, iobroker, Pulumi).
+In particular some organizations, once they start to adopt coding agents, do so very quickly (\eg, Micronaut), and in some cases, almost overnight (\eg, iobroker), or by waves (Pulumi).
 Other organizations have a more regular adoption (\eg Apache, Google).

 We also see similar inflection points than in the overall adoption curve (\figref{fig:overall-adoption}.
 Notably, some organization start to adopt coding agents in February or March (\eg Automattic, Antiwork, Posthog), and there is a significant takeoff in the May to July period (\eg Getsentry, Datadog, Reown).
-The last months see slower adoption overall, save a few exceptions (\eg Getsentry, Openshift, Grafana).
+The last months see slower adoption overall, save a few exceptions (\eg Getsentry, Openshift, Grafana){Finally, there is clearly a significant inflection point in late 2025/early 2026, with several organizations seeing a rise at that time (\eg(Nvidia, Elastic, Mongodb, among others).}

 Very few top organizations had adoption as soon as January 2025: Microsoft is the exception, being the earliest and the largest overall adopter.
 Given that they are a provider of coding agents with Copilot, Microsoft certainly has some incentives to adopt it itself and serve as an example.